ThomasLamprecht/openOS/README.md

-Welcome to the openOS wiki!
-A Project from Thomas Lamprecht.
-It has been initiated as a research project for my mature exam I'm going to made next year on the "Gewerbe Oberschule Bruneck"
+This is a project from Thomas Lamprecht.
+It has been initiated as a research project for his mature exame.
+Which will be made at the "Gewerbe Oberschule Bruneck"

 # Releases